vnc-biz/vnc-ad-password-change/README.md

 * Open the Zimbra Administration console
 * Select External LDAP as authentication mechanism
-* Type the LDAP URL and check Use SSL
+* Type the LDAP URL and check Use SSL on port 636
 * Type `samaccountname=%u` in the LDAP filter field
 * Specify `cn=users,dc=SERVER,dc=EXT` in the LDAP search base field
 * Check "Use DN/Password to bind to external server"